I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_data.md

 ## Members

+`Next`

+A pointer to the next NET_BUFFER structure in a linked list of NET_BUFFER structures.
+If this
+     structure is the last NET_BUFFER structure in the list, this member is <b>NULL</b>.

 `CurrentMdl`

 A pointer to the first MDL that the current driver is using.
 This member provides an optimization